 Michael McInnis, MD, is a physician educator at Doctors In Training.
 He studied chemistry as an undergraduate at Southern Methodist University in Dallas, and attended medical school at the University of Texas in Houston.
-He has seven years of experience as a general internist in Arlington, Texas, specializing in the management of chronic disease, including diabetes, hypertension, hyperlipidemia and obesity.
+He has over seven years of experience as a general internist in Arlington, Texas, specializing in the management of chronic disease, including diabetes, hypertension, hyperlipidemia, and obesity.
 He is married, and has 3 young children (all boys).
 His interests include music (trombone, guitar, writing/arranging, and record-collecting), backpacking, cooking, and reading biographies.
-Follow him on Twitter @DrMcInnisDIT.

-Chris Lewis, MD, is a chief educator at Doctors In Training.
+Chris Lewis, MD, is a physician educator at Doctors In Training.
 He attained his medical doctorate at the University of Texas Medical Branch in Galveston, TX.
 Today he maintains a busy Family Medicine practice in Round Rock, Texas.
 He also enjoys cooking exotic gourmet food, video gaming and playing with his four above average children.
 Dr. Lewis strives to infuse his lecturing with humor and excels at telling bad jokes.
-Follow him on [email protected].

 Jennifer Shuford, MD, is a guest educator at Doctors In Training.
 She attended University of Texas Southwestern Medical School.
 She completed her fellowship in Infectious Diseases at the Mayo Clinic and received her Master of Public Health degree from Harvard School of Public Health.
 She is currently practicing infectious diseases in Austin, Texas, enjoying the year-round warm weather.
 A few of her favorite things include: her husband Clark, her two beautiful kids, running, reading mystery books, and playing the string bass.

 Mary Beth Cox, MD, is a guest educator at Doctors In Training.
-She earned her bachelor’s degrees in Genetics and Biochemistry from Texas A&M University.
-She became a Doctor of Medicine after studying at the University of Texas Health Science Center in Houston.
-She then moved to North Carolina for an Internal Medicine residency, followed by an Endocrinology fellowship and a Master’s in Health Sciences at Duke University Medical Center.
-She is currently working for an Endocrinology practice in Fort Worth, Texas.
-In her free time, she enjoys running, tennis, yoga, eating good food and playing outside with her geriatric dogs, sweet children and handsome husband (not necessarily in that order).
+She earned her bachelor’s degrees in Genetics and Biochemistry from Texas A&M University and her MD at the University of Texas in Houston.
+She then moved to North Carolina for an Internal Medicine residency, followed by an Endocrinology fellowship and a Masters in Health Sciences at Duke University Medical Center.
+She moved to Fort Worth in 2010 and began practice as a general endocrinologist.
+Then in 2015, she focused her clinical work on just diabetes and added a busy job in research and development.
+In her free time, she enjoys her family and dogs, running, eating good food, and being outside.